-An in-depth study of the period leading up to the American Civil War; looking at slavery, sectionalism, the abolitionist movement, political compromise, the war itself and the aftermath of the war, including Reconstruction.
+An in-depth study of the period leading up to and following the American Civil War (1848-1877).
+Topics include slavery, sectionalism, political compromise, the Civil War itself, and Reconstruction.

 HST 323.
 The American Frontier.
 3 hours credit, odd years, spring